 A 2020 research review in The Journal of Orthopaedic and Sports Physical Therapy looked at all treatment choices physical therapists use for shoulder pain.¬† This includes exercise, manual therapy, electrotherapy, ultrasound, laser, and other combined approaches.

-Based on this extensive research, exercise clearly has the most powerful influence on shoulder pain.¬† Manual therapy is also strongly recommended.¬† Manual therapy by itself has only a small influence on shoulder pain.¬† However, when done together manual therapy enhances the effects of exercise.
+Based on this extensive research, exercise clearly has the most powerful influence on shoulder pain.¬† Lso, manual therapy is strongly recommended.¬† Manual therapy by itself has only a small influence on shoulder pain.¬† However, when done together manual therapy enhances the effects of exercise.

-Electrical stimulation, ultrasound, laser, and shockwave therapy are proven to have no effect on shoulder pain.¬† Based on this research, individualized exercise combined with manual therapy is the best approach to help your shoulder pain.
+Other treatments proven to be no help are electrical stimulation, ultrasound, laser, and shockwave therapy.¬† Based on this research, individualized exercise combined with manual therapy is the best approach to help your shoulder pain.

 3 Different Types of Manual Therapy for Shoulder Pain